kwea123/Unity_live_caption/README.md

 # Unity_live_caption

+## Update: Now Unity has native python for unity package!
+It should be easier to use this script directly inside unity!

 [繁體中文解說看這裡](README_chinese.md)

 Use Google Speech-to-Text API to do real-time live stream caption on Unity!
 Best when combined with your virtual character!